Highly functional three-season convertible hiking pants, which transform from long trousers to shorts in seconds, and repel bugs too.

 Convertible walking pants like these Royal Robbins Active Traveler Zip ’N’ Go Pants come into their own in later summer and the shoulder seasons of fall and spring, when you can transform them from long trousers to shorts (or visa versa) in seconds.

-During these times, when mornings and evenings can be chilly but the middle of the day is too hot for full leg coverage when you’re hiking trails, it’s great to be able to remove the lower sections of your hiking pants and get some breeze on your knees (see also: what to wear hiking in hot weather).
+During these times, when mornings and evenings can be chilly but the middle of the day is too hot for full leg coverage when you’re hiking trails, it’s great to be able to remove the lower sections of your best hiking pants and get some breeze on your knees (see also: what to wear hiking in hot weather).
 They’re also excellent on warmer days on rough or technical terrain, when you might start in shorts but add the longer legs when you encounter nettles and brambles, or reach an altitude where the temperature starts to drop.

 The Royal Robbins Active Traveler Zip ’N’ Go Pants convert from full length pants to a pair of 9.5in shorts in seconds.
 But they’re not just a one-trick pony; the Zip ’N’ Go Pants are also impregnated with Insect Shield, which repels mosquitoes, ticks and other annoying insects.